-The tribulus terrestris plant contains a compound known as protodioscin, which is a steroidal saponin thought to help boost testosterone levels in men.
+The tribulus terrestris plant contains a compound known as protodioscin, which is a steroidal saponin thought to help boost levels in men.
 Although there has never been a large-scale study on the effects of tribulus terrestris, one small Lithuanian study shined some light on how it works.
 A group of athletic men were given 625mg of tribulus that contained 40% saponins three times per day for a total of 20 days.
-The researchers found that while testosterone levels continued to climb for the first 10 days of the study, they plateaued at the 10th day and did not rise any further.
-It is believed that the tribulus plant increases the concentration of follicle-stimulating hormone (FSH) or luteinizing hormone (LH), both of which trigger the testicles to produce testosterone.
+The researchers found that while levels continued to climb for the first 10 days of the study, they plateaued at the 10th day and did not rise any further.
+It is believed that the tribulus plant increases the concentration of follicle-stimulating hormone (FSH) or luteinizing hormone (LH), both of which trigger the testicles to produce naturally.

-Like any drug or supplement, testosterone boosters may have different effects in different bodies.
+Like any drug or supplement, boosters may have different effects in different bodies.
 However, those who have taken the time to research the tribulus plant have found that the best results come from the right preparations.
-You should look for a supplement that contains no less than 6% protodioscin and about 40% total saponins to see results, and you should aim to consume between 2.5 and 4.5mg of the protodioscin per pound of body weight each day to raise and maintain your testosterone levels.
+You should look for a booster supplement that contains no less than 6% protodioscin and about 40% total saponins to see results, and you should aim to consume between 2.5 and 4.5mg of the protodioscin per pound of body weight each day to raise and maintain your natural levels.